What does it mean to be a BCD student? BCD Students Are... Challenged.

 While there, students participate in a variety of activities.
 They experience life at a traditional Native American tipi, learn how to navigate using a compass, and work cooperatively to solve group challenges.
 During the evening sessions, students participate in storytelling, and each cabin group creates and performs a skit that explains a question from nature.
 This is a fabulous experience for our fifth graders and they look forward to this event every year with great anticipation.

-All middle school students attend outdoor education together and spend three days and two nights at the Covenant Heights Science School camp just outside of Estes Park.
-While there they study topics which correlate to their grade level science classes.
-Sixth grade students study earth science, seventh grade students investigate topics in biology and eighth grade students spend their time learning more about physical science.
+All middle school students attend an outdoor education excursion together and spend three days and two nights at the Covenant Heights Summit School camp just outside of Estes Park.
+While there, they study topics which correlate to their grade level science classes, including geology, ecology, and meteorology.
 This outdoor program takes place in October and allows students to experience and hike in our wonderful Rocky Mountain National Park.
 In addition to the extended class work, students experience team building activities and community interaction.

-The eighth grade takes a one week journey to Washington, D.C. in April to visit the nation's capital and to learn more about the history of our nation through the use of museums, monuments, and historic tours (Mount Vernon and Gettysburg).
-The trip is managed by the Smithsonian Travel, is attended by all our students, chaperoned by members of our faculty and is a fantastic educational experience for all.
+The eighth grade takes a one-week journey to Washington, D.C. in late spring to visit the nation's capital and to learn more about the history of our nation through the use of museums, monuments, and historic tours.
+Managed by a professional tour company, and chaperoned by middle school teachers, this fun, educational trip is a highlight of the year for all 8th grade students.